NORTHWEST TERRITORIES

 (1796 - 1799), near Jean Marie River

-A North West Co. trading post located on the Mackenzie River at the mouth of the Trout Lake River (?), southeast of town.
+A North West Co. trading post built by Duncan Livingston, located on the Mackenzie River near the mouth of the Trout Lake River, southeast of town.
+Livingston and his men were killed by local Indians.

 Fort Simpson